Can Dogs Eat Limes?

 Limes belong to the citrus family.
 These fruits are a little sour in taste and have a refreshing slightly sweet taste.
 They’re a great source of vitamin C and other nutrients for us humans, but can our dogs eat limes and other citrus?
 Find out below!

-The short answer is no, dogs shouldn’t eat limes, lemons, or grapefruit.
+The short answer is no, dogs really shouldn’t eat limes, lemons, or grapefruit.
 Those fruits have a high citric acid content, and dogs can be quite sensitive to it.

 What Happens If a Dog Eats a Lime?